Closed Eyes in Group Photos? The Editor Will Help You Fix Them

 Of course, the easiest solution is to prevent the problem, and the best way to do that is to take more shots.
 When I’m shooting small groups, my minimum is two to three shots.
 And for my photos of all the weddings guests together, ten or more are typical.

-Having more material solves gets rid of both sleepers and problems like motion blur and bad focus.
+Having more material gets rid of both sleepers and problems like motion blur and bad focus.
 (Because of this, it’s best to re-focus for each shot.)

 Unfortunately, even then you’ll still encounter situations where, when you get back home, two out of the three shots you took have sleepers, and the third is blurred.
 Then the only solution left is digital editing.